remarshal-project/remarshal/README.md

 [![Travis CI Build Status](https://travis-ci.org/dbohdan/remarshal.svg?branch=master)](https://travis-ci.org/dbohdan/remarshal)
 [![AppVeyor CI Build Status](https://ci.appveyor.com/api/projects/status/github/dbohdan/remarshal?branch=master&svg=true)](https://ci.appveyor.com/project/dbohdan/remarshal)

-Convert between JSON, MessagePack, TOML, and YAML.
-When installed, provides the command line command `remarshal` as well as the short commands `{json,msgpack,toml,yaml}2{json,msgpack,toml,yaml}`.
+Convert between JSON, MessagePack, TOML, YAML, and CBOR.
+When installed, provides the command line command `remarshal` as well as the short commands `{json,msgpack,toml,yaml,cbor}2{json,msgpack,toml,yaml,cbor}`.
 These commands can be used for format conversion, reformatting, and error detection.

 ## Known limitations

 * Remarshal currently only supports TOML 0.4.0.
-* MessagePack and YAML with binary fields can't be converted to JSON or TOML with the Python 3 version of remarshal.
+* Binary fields (i.e., from MessagePack, YAML, or CBOR) can't be converted to JSON or TOML with the Python 3 version of remarshal.
 They can be converted between each other.
 With Python 2 binary fields are coerced to strings.
-This means that with Python 2 `{msgpack,yaml}2*` is lossy.
+This means that with Python 2 `{msgpack,yaml,cbor}2*` is lossy.

 ## Installation